Family of boy attacked at McKinley High School files lawsuit against BPS - NewsBreak

 Family of boy attacked at McKinley High School files lawsuit against BPS

-The family of McKinley High School student Sirgio Jeter has filed a lawsuit against the Buffalo Public Schools and former Superintendent Dr. Kriner Cash.
+The family of McKinley High School student Sirgio Jeter has filed a lawsuit against the Buffalo Public School District and former Superintendent Dr. Kriner Cash.

 Jeter was stabbed multiple times during an attack at McKinley High School on February 9 .